Menu

 Major things to do in Dooars Tourist Spot

 Dooars is full of surprises and scenically blessed places.
-Whether you are seeking for some tranquil places to get closer to nature or some bustling towns to experience the urban lifestyle of Dooars, there is always something for everyone.
+Whether you are seeking some tranquil spots to get closer to nature or bustling towns to experience the local lifestyle, there is always something for everyone.

 Explore Gorumara National Park

-It is a must-visit place in Dooars which has lured thousands of wanderers to visit this wildlife park from all around the world.
-Replete with various flora and fauna, here you can have a thrilling Jungle Safari or Elephant Safari amidst the lush green forest.
-Due to the animals like the One-horned Rhinoceros and Royal Bengal Tiger, this particular park has become one of the utmost destinations to visit among travelers with our Dooars Tour Packages.
-Except from 15th June to 15th September, Gorumara National Park can be visited at any time of the year.
-Gorumara National Park remains closed Mid-June to Mid-September.
-Hence, February to the first half of June is the best time to visit the National Park.
+It is a must-visit place in Dooars which has lured thousands of wanderers from around the world.
+Replete with various flora and fauna, here you can have a thrilling jungle safari or elephant safari amidst the lush green forest.
+Due to animals like the one-horned rhinoceros and the Royal Bengal tiger, this park has become one of the top destinations included in our Dooars tour packages.

 Explore Jaldapara National Park

-Tourist Spots in Dooars also consist of many offbeat destinations- the major ones being Jhalong, Bindu, Samsing, Suntalekhola, and Rocky Island.
-These offbeat destinations are all about serenity and the beauty of nature unlike the forested area of Dooars.
-The hydroelectric project on river Jaldhaka attracts many tourists towards these offbeat destinations.
-Visitors usually spend quality time here in these offbeat destinations with their friends and family doing picnics, enjoying leisure walks, and more.
+Dooars also includes many offbeat destinations — the major ones being Jhalong, Bindu, Samsing, Suntalekhola and Rocky Island.
+These offbeat spots are all about serenity and natural beauty, unlike the forested areas.
+The hydroelectric project on the Jaldhaka River attracts many visitors.
+People often spend quality time here with friends and family — picnics, leisurely walks and peaceful relaxation.

-There are many tourist spots in Dooars which are truly heaven for bird watchers.
-Visit Buxa Tiger Reserve to witness 516 species of birds.
-Neora Valley National Park is another tourist spot in Dooars quite ideal for birding.
-Other than these places, the other worth noting birding spots in Dooars are Gorumara National Park, Rasikbill Bird Sanctuary, Mahananda Wildlife Sanctuary, Jaldapara Wildlife Sanctuary, etc. Many rare and popular birds in Dooars are- Crimson-breasted Woodpecker, Darjeeling Woodpecker, Bay Woodpecker, Golden-throated Barbet, Hodgson's Hawk Cuckoo, Lesser Cuckoo, Brown Wood Owl, Ashy Wood Pigeon, Scarlet Minivet, Rufous-vented Yuhina, Golden Headed Black Finch, Khalij Pheasant, Lesser Whistling Teal, Northern Shoveler, Bronze-winged Jacana, Collared Falconet, Red-tailed Minla, Himalayan Cutia, Great Hornbill, Oriental Pied Hornbill, Wreathed Hornbill, Rufous-necked Hornbill, White-eyed Pochard, Common Teal, Stripe-throated Yuhina, Whiskered Yuhina, Greater Rufous-headed Parrotbill, Rufous-throated Partridge, Satyr Tragopan, etc.
+Many rare and popular birds found in Dooars include: Crimson-breasted Woodpecker, Darjeeling Woodpecker, Bay Woodpecker, Golden-throated Barbet, Hodgson's Hawk-Cuckoo, Lesser Cuckoo, Brown Wood Owl, Ashy Wood Pigeon, Scarlet Minivet, Rufous-vented Yuhina, Golden-Headed Black Finch, Khalij Pheasant, Lesser Whistling Teal, Northern Shoveler, Bronze-winged Jacana, Collared Falconet, Red-tailed Minla, Himalayan Cutia, Great Hornbill, Oriental Pied Hornbill, Wreathed Hornbill, Rufous-necked Hornbill, White-eyed Pochard, Common Teal, Stripe-throated Yuhina, Whiskered Yuhina, Greater Rufous-headed Parrotbill, Rufous-throated Partridge and Satyr Tragopan, among others.

 Explore Chapramari Wildlife Sanctuary